 Using your maker parts, have fun turning things from your recycle bin into machines that move.
-In this set featuring gears, you can build a racecar, a cable car, a three-wheeler, and a motorcycle.
-Once you've completed a build, put your creative-thinking skills to the test by taking an Engineering Challenge.
+In this set featuring propellers, you can build a chopper, a biplane, a plane and a windmill.
+Once you've completed a build, put your creative thinking skills to the test by taking an Engineering Challenge.
 There are two for each build plus two bonus challenges--you'll have to think like a true engineer as you design your solutions.